XylotrupesGideon/public_CV/README.md

 **Co-founder** @[Masaka Street Children Project](https://masakastreetchildren.wordpress.com) _(since 2012)_
 While I was in Uganda for my social volunteer service I aided a few Ugandan friends to found a small orphanage project which helps street children to attend primary schools.

+## Hobbies

+Drawing - I enjoy drawing animals at the Zoo